For Prospective Members:

 How can you help?
 Invite a non-Rotarian to volunteer at a club service project or join us for lunch so they can see Rotary in action!
-Please provide the Sergeant-At-Arms with the name, phone number and email address of your guest so that we can thank them for their participation.
+Please introduce the prospective member to the Membership Chair.
+Have them complete the guest book with their name, phone number and email address, and have them check the, "I want to be a Member" checkbox.

 If your guest expresses an interest in joining Rotary, complete a nomination form.
 You can also download the nomination form HERE, fill it out, and give it to the club secretary or membership chair.

-If the board approved the nomination, the club will hold the prospective member’s name in nomination for two weeks.
-The prospective member will be asked to refrain from attending meetings during this comment period.
-Members are encouraged to review the prospective member’s information and talk to the nominating Rotarian about the candidate.
+A prospective member is expected to attend a minimum of 3 meetings before their application for membership will be considered.
+The board will review their application for membership after their third attendance and the club Secretary will notifiy them of the final decision.
+During this time all of our members are encouraged to review the prospective member and talk to the nominating Rotarian about the candidate.
 If a member doesn’t believe the nominee will make a good member, he/she must make his/her feelings known to a member of the board.

 If no adverse comments are given on an individual within the two-week comment period, the nominating Rotarian is notified that his/her candidate has been accepted and installation of the new member is scheduled.